image-charts/documentation/docs/chart-js.md

 ---
+title: Chart.js
-meta_description: "How to use Chart.js server-side and generate images of chart.js charts."
+description: "How to use Chart.js server-side and generate images of chart.js charts."
+sidebar_position: 11
 ---

 # Chart.js

 ## Overview

-On this page, you’ll learn:
+On this page, you'll learn:

 - [x] What is Chart.js
 - [x] How to use Chart.js configuration object as input for Image-Charts
 - [x] How to customize your Chart.js image chart

 Chart.js is most popular open-source charting library.
 Image Charts supports [Chart.js configuration object](https://www.chartjs.org/docs/2.8.0) as input in the URL.

 A Chart.js definition like the one below is represented in JavaScript Object Notation (JSON).
 Take a look at [Chart.js documentation](https://www.chartjs.org/docs/2.8.0/charts/) to discover all the available parameters.